jazzminewang/personalsite/content/post/progress.md

 +++
-title = "[Normative] Progress Studies - a literature review" description = "A first attempt at a literature review." tags = [
+title = "[Normative] Progress Studies" summary = "A first attempt at a literature review and a call for participation!" tags = [
     "progress"
 ]